Public folders in Microsoft 365, Office 365, and Exchange Online

 Document sharing and collaboration.
 Public folders don't provide versioning or other document management features, such as controlled check-in and check-out functionality and automatic notifications of content changes.
 Instead, we recommend that you use SharePoint Online as your documentation sharing solution.

-For more information about public folders and other collaboration methods in Office 365 and Exchange Online, see Collaboration in Exchange Online.
+For more information about public folders and other collaboration methods in Microsoft 365, Office 365, and Exchange Online, see Collaboration in Exchange Online.

-For a list of public folder management tasks, see Public folder procedures in Office 365 and Exchange Online.
+For a list of public folder management tasks, see Public folder procedures in Microsoft 365, Office 365, and Exchange Online.

-For more information about the public folder limits in Office 365 and Exchange Online, see Exchange Online Limits.
+For more information about the public folder limits in Microsoft 365, Office 365, and Exchange Online, see Exchange Online limits.

 Looking for the Exchange Server version of this topic?
 See Public folders in Microsoft 365, Office 365, and Exchange Online.

 Public folder architecture